-Preventive Dentistry – Summerfield, NC
+Preventive Dentistry Summerfield

-Taking Care of Your
+Taking Care of Your Present & Future Smile

-Dental Checkups & Teeth Cleanings
+Dental Checkups & Cleanings

 Nightguards for Bruxism

 People who suffer from bruxism grind and clench their teeth at night, often without even realizing it.
-Over time, you might develop a TMJ disorder, and your teeth may eventually become worn down or fractured.
+Over time, you might develop a TMJ disorder, and your pearly whites may eventually become worn down or fractured.
 An oral device called a nightguard can protect your teeth from bruxism.
 Simply place it in your mouth at bedtime, and it will stop your upper and lower teeth from coming into direct contact with each other.
 Unlike the one-size-fits-all oral appliances you find at the store, our nightguards are custom-made to fit perfectly on your teeth.

-Oral Cancer Screening
+Oral Cancer Screenings

 You might not have realized that dentists often provide oral cancer screenings alongside regular checkups.
 Oral cancer may not get as much attention as other forms, but roughly 53,000 Americans are diagnosed with it every year, and only slightly more than half of that group will still be alive 5 years from now.
 Identifying oral cancer early on greatly improves your chances of survival.
 During a typical screening, we’ll check for discolored patches and suspicious lumps; if necessary, we can take saliva samples for lab testing.